bhyland/ccsqa2025-play-at-home/README.md

    - This adds a second layer of quality checking
 5. **Iterate:** Repeat the cycle as you refine your document

+> [!TIP]
-> [!Tip] In **ChatGPT**: To save a report, click the '...' (three dots) next to the message → “Copy message” and paste it into your markdown editor or back into the project files.
+> In **ChatGPT**: To save a report, click the '...' (three dots) next to the message → “Copy message” and paste it into your markdown editor or back into the project files.
 In **Claude**, click on the generated report and look for the "Copy" button above to copy the report to the project.
 If you don't see that option, just ask Claude to save it to the project.

 **The key benefit:** You get rapid feedback on compliance issues while you work, rather than discovering problems during formal review.